Shipping household goods to Hong Kong with clearer customs planning

 • Ocean Bill of Lading or Air Waybill

-• Detailed inventory list, written in English
+• Detailed inventory or packing list, written in English

 • Each package labelled with a list of contents, in English